mattlean/lean-js-app-starter/docs/developing/javascript-typescript.md

 Instead of using this script, we suggest enabling real-time type checking in your code editor.
 We suggest using VS Code since it does this for you out-of-the-box.

+Starting from v1.x.x, LJAS has dropped support of Flow, but we have the [todo list example](../../examples/todo-list) ported from v0.1.1 which still uses it.
+Please note that this example is considered legacy so it will not receive significant future updates.

 ## Formatting

 LJAS uses [Prettier](https://prettier.io) to format all code.
 To identify all files with code style issues, run the following `package.json` script: